 \subsection{Gap estimation of the regularized Yang-Mills Hamiltonian}

-Making sense of the formal series (\ref{eq:formal}) is the most difficult part.
-Even if one regularizes the Hamiltonian, extends it to a self-adjoint operator, and proves the almost everywhere differentiability property of the $S_{0}$ functional (since the self-dual solutions form a finite-dimensional space, one would expect an almost everywhere differentiability property), even then the formal series (\ref{eq:formal}) never converges.
-This problem is tied to the whole issue of rigorous quantization of Yang-Mills theory itself which remains open today.
 Here we assume that there exists a rigorous quantization.
 In other words, appropriate axioms of the quantum gauge theory are satisfied.
 In particular, a unique ground state exists that is P\'oincare invariant and this state has zero energy.
 This ground state is an element of a separable \textit{Hilbert space} of the theory.
 Our goal is to present some geometrical arguments that suggest if there is a rigorous quantization of the Yang-Mills fields, then the associated Hamiltonian (suitably regularized) exhibits a positive mass gap.
 Under such a bold assumption, the ground state wave functional is normalizable